Vicki Walker is the Director of the Department of State Lands. She oversees administrative responsibilities for the

 The Aquatic Resource Management Program conserves and protects waters of the state and public access to state-owned waterways.
 The program has four core functions: 1) regulating removal-fill activities in waters of the state; 2) managing mitigation programs, including mitigation banking and payment-in-lieu programs; 3) managing the state’s aquatic resource planning program; and 4) issuing authorizations for use of and overseeing navigable waterways to protect public trust rights.

-The Deputy Director supervises three regional managers, and a policy and planning manager.
+The Deputy Director supervises three regional managers, and a planning and policy manager.
 Most program staff is located in the Salem headquarters office; three resource coordinators work out of the Bend Field Office, and one works out of the Southern Region.

 Real Property Program

 The Real Property Program staff, mostly located in the Bend Field Office, oversee implementation of DSL’s Real Estate Asset Management Plan, as well as agency land sales, exchanges, authorizations and planning.
 Bend Field Office staff perform annual rangeland inventories on 30,000 of the more than 600,000 acres of rangelands to collect data relating to vegetation types, soil types and general rangeland health conditions.

 The Deputy Director supervises the Bend Field Office Manager, who oversees real property functions.

 Deputy Director for Administration